mrled/lightmarks/docs/devnotes.md

 It needs to be perfect.
 And it cannot lose data, ever.

+- Extremely fast, single view.
+No animations shifting over to the right to edit the description or add tags.
+- Never lose data.
+If it can't post to the server, must save operation and try again later.

 ### ⬜️ 🔱 Perfect data sync

 NEVER LOSE DATA